 Note: This article is intended for Enterprise and B2B customers.

 Professional Labs offer interactive, hands-on experience with complex scenarios that simulate a real-world red team engagement.
-Professional Labs are comprised of encapsulated networks of Boxes that utilize various operating systems, security configurations, and exploit paths to provide the perfect opportunity to level up your red-team skills.
+Professional Labs are comprised of encapsulated networks of Machines that utilize various operating systems, security configurations, and exploit paths to provide the perfect opportunity to level up your red-team skills.

-This is a very different experience from pentesting individual Boxes.
+This is a very different experience from pentesting individual Machines.
 When working on a Professional Lab, you'll have to scan entire subnets, pivot between hosts, and think about how different nodes on the network relate to one another.

 Lab Overview

 Each Professional Lab has an Overview that contains all of the information you may want to know before starting the lab.
-At the top of the Overview, you can view how many Boxes and Flags the lab contains, its difficulty rating, and which Penetration Tester Level it is considered to be.
+At the top of the Overview, you can view how many Machines and Flags the lab contains, its difficulty rating, and which Penetration Tester Level it is considered to be.

 Further down on the page, you'll find a description of the lab's premise, an explanation of its target audience, as well as some details about what type of skills you'll learn and technologies you'll interact with.